Career in Culture

 SUFFERROSA, Screen, Photo: Kasia Kifert

 I'm particularly curious about engaging Beata Tyszkiewicz, for whom such an innovative project - because of the generation barrier - must have been quite a challenge.
+All of the actors enjoyed the topic, roles I offered to them and the idea of film maze such as "Sufferrosa".

 Notice that all of the actors play roles which are far away from what they usually do.
 A lot of grotesque and jokes.
 Michał Urbaniak is a Russian general waiting for sex reassignment surgery, Gosia Baczyńska is a boss of a terroristic commando which blows plastic surgeries up.